GMC-DRL/MetaBox/README.md

-# MetaBox: Reinforcement Learning Benchmark Platform for Meta Black Box Optimization
+# MetaBox: A Benchmark Platform for Meta-Black-Box Optimization with Reinforcement Learning

 This is a **reinforcement learning benchmark platform** for benchmarking and MetaBBO-RL methods.
 You can **train** your own MetaBBO-RL approach and **compare** it with several popular peers and classic optimizers.